Infinix Note 8 current price in Nigeria?

 - 18W fast charging.

 The Infinix Note 8 and 8i phones were launched way back in October 2020 as successors to the Note 7 and 7 Lite phones that were launched in the same year.
-They might be nearly a year old and have even gotten a replacement, being the current Note 10 family, but they still manage to find a place among the best Infinix smartphones that you can get your hands on right now, and they do so for some good reasons.
+They might be nearly a year old and have even gotten a replacement, being the current Note 10 family, but they still fit in a respectable position when listing some of the best Infinix phones that you can get your hands on right now, and they do so for some good reasons.

-On their fronts, you get a two shooter setup on the Note 8, which consists of a 16MP wide sensor, and a 2MP depth sensor, probably for taking better portrait shots, while the Note 8i variant comes fitted with a single 8MP sensor.
+On their fronts, you get a two shooter setup on the Note 8 which consists of a 16MP wide sensor, and a 2MP depth sensor, while the Note 8i comes fitted with a single 8MP sensor.

-For performance, the Infinix Note 8 and 8i are definitely not what many will consider as being among the fastest smartphones on paper, mainly due to their choice of processors, a Mediatek Helio G80 chipset on both phones, but trust me when I say that in real life, they do really deliver, and won’t leave you wanting for more.
+For performance, the Infinix Note 8 and 8i are definitely not what many will consider as being among the fastest smartphones on paper, mainly due to their choice of processors, a Mediatek Helio G80 chipset on both phones, but trust me when I say that in real life, they do deliver, and none of these phones will leave you wanting for more.

-The only reason why I might be withdrawn from recommending any of these phones to anyone is the fact that Infinix phones usually don’t get software updates of any sort throughout their lifetime, and the Note 8 phones are not excused from this.
+The only reason why I might be withdrawn from recommending any of these phones to anyone is the fact that Infinix phones usually don’t get software updates of any sort throughout their lifetime, and the Note 8 phones are not excused from this unfortunate culture.

-So, out of the box, you’re getting Android version 10, which has a makeover of Infinix XOS UI, version 7.1 Dolphin on it, and the bitter truth is; you’ll forever be stuck with that version of Android, and possibly that version of Infinix XOS UI until maybe you decide to change the phone and go for a newer variant with a newer version of android, or you even decide to leave the Infinix brand entirely.
+So, out of the box, you’re getting Android version 10 which has a makeover of Infinix XOS UI version 7.1 Dolphin on it, and the bitter truth is; you’ll forever be stuck with that version of Android, and possibly that version of XOS UI, until you either decide to change the phone and go for a newer variant with a newer version of android, or you even decide to leave the Infinix brand entirely.

-So, that’s basically everything you need to know about the Infinix Note 8 and 8i phones, alongside their price(s) in Nigeria, kindly gives this post a thumbs up by sharing it if you enjoyed reading it, and as always, I’ll see y’all tomorrow, #peace out.
+Kindly give this post a thumbs up by sharing it if you enjoyed reading it, and as always, I’ll see you all tomorrow, #peace out.